Chimp Crazy: Tonia Haddix

 In October 2024, PETA filed a new motion accusing Tonia Haddix of perjury and violating previous court orders, citing Chimp Crazy as evidence.
 In March 2025, Haddix pleaded guilty to charges of perjury and obstruction of justice and the USDA revoked her license to operate a roadside zoo.

 In July 2025, Tonia Haddix was arrested after she failed to pay over $224,000 in court and lawyer fees required by a U.S. District Court ruling.
 When searching her house, officials discovered that she was keeping another "secret chimp" in her basement, and the animal was removed.
 A St. Louis County Court order mandated that Haddix be held in jail until a hearing on August 5, 2025.
 Subsequently, Haddix was sentenced to 46 months in prison after pleading guilty to perjury and obstruction of justice.

 Reception

 Chimp Crazy netted over 2 million viewers within its first week of release, putting it on pace to be the most viewed HBO docuseries since 2020's McMillions.

 Critical reception

-On Rotten Tomatoes, the show has an approval rating of 96%, based on 24 reviews, with an average rating of 8.80/10.
+On Rotten Tomatoes, the show is "certified fresh" with an approval rating of 86%, based on 29 critic reviews, with an average audience rating of 8.8/10.
 On Metacritic, it has a weighted average score of 67 out of 100 based on 11 reviews.